iTwin/iTwinUI/.changeset/brave-pants-drop.md

 '@itwin/itwinui-react': patch
 ---

-Adds `border-radius: inherit` to the `Table` component's header so that the border radius is correctly passed to the top left and right corners of the first `TableRow`.
+Added `border-radius` to the `Table` component so that the border radius is correctly applied to the `Table`'s corners.